HCSSSSSS/ConnectedSpine/README.md

     F -->|15-second polling| W[GitHub Pages dashboard]
 ```

+The chest S3 also carries its own BNO085 and LRA: it senses and actuates locally, so its own telemetry and feedback do not cross ESP-NOW.

 The communication design separates two types of traffic:

 - Periodic IMU telemetry uses ESP-NOW broadcast without application acknowledgement.
 The next sample can replace a missing packet.